 The Skills Matrix below sets out the Board's current mix of skills and experience.
 Its structure reflects the areas relevant to the business of the Company.
+Each area is adequately represented by the Board.
 Directors are encouraged to continue with ongoing professional development to maintain the skills and knowledge needed to perform their roles effectively.